 The project title should state clearly and concisely the proposed research.
 Any abbreviations should be spelled out in full.

 Select the appropriate research type.
 If your proposed project includes any element of primary research, please select ‘Primary Research’.
-If you are carrying out new analysis of existing data, select ‘Secondary Research’.
+If you are carrying out new analysis/synthesis of existing data, select ‘Secondary Research’ or 'Evidence Synthesis' as appropriate.
 If you are not sure which category to select, choose the closest match to your project as this can be adjusted later.

 Note this should be from 1st of the month regardless of whether this is a working day or not.
 Please be realistic about your possible start date taking account of the necessary contracting, and staff recruitment prior to starting your project.